Lucid Dreaming

 1. Pushing Too Hard

-Instead I would recommend using techniques which encourage relaxation such as Meditation, Self Hypnosis and Mnemonic Induction of Lucid Dreams.
+Instead I would recommend using techniques which encourage relaxation such as meditation, self hypnosis and Mnemonic Induction of Lucid Dreams.

 2. Perma-Lucid Dreamers

-A very small fraction of the population are perma-lucid dreamers.
+A very small fraction of the population are "perma-lucid dreamers".
 They lucid dream every night, and have been doing so for as long as they can remember.
 Some of them don't even know that conscious dreaming is special - they assume everyone does it.
-They just started lucid dreaming naturally as children and it became the permanent way of dreaming - to retain a waking level of consciousness during their night-time hallucinations.
+They just started lucid dreaming naturally as children and it became the permanent way of dreaming, to retain a waking level of consciousness during their night-time hallucinations.

 These people often complain of feeling engulfed by their lucid dreams, unable to shut their brains down at night.
 They say lucid dreams are tiring.
 So what's going on here?

-If the effect is purely "sleep lost to a conscious dream" then we're talking about a difference of 60-90 minutes of lost sleep compared to a casual lucid dreamer (or 100 minutes compared to a non-lucid dreamer).
-Remember, REM sleep is divided to a handful of phases totaling about 100 minutes every night.
+That's because REM (dream) sleep is divided to a handful of phases totaling about 100 minutes every night.
 Your dreams are scattered, with the longest ones later in the morning.
-In no way do you dream for 8 hours every night!
+In no way do you dream for 8 hours every night.